 Hard Work and Time Management

 At the end of the two weeks, students will be tasked to work on an assignment, which usually is a 3,000-word research essay.
 There are also modules that have examinations and some modules are project and presentation-based assignment.
 All students of UoB are also required to write a 7,000-word dissertation paper in their final year.
 It is mostly one assignment per module; an all-in, do or die situation.
 In UoB, students do not have the luxury to slack off, in hopes of being able to pull up your grades at a later stage.
-There is really no time to rest in university because as soon as you think you are done with one module; heaving a sigh of relief after submitting one essay, you have to start on another one almost right away.
+There is really no time to rest in university because as soon as you think you are done with one module, you have to start on another one almost right away.
 Every two weeks you are learning a new module, being tasked with a new assignment.
 Whoa, that sounds pretty intimidating right?

 I am not going to lie that it can be quite overwhelming and I think it is important to know the type of environment that you are going to be in before diving right into it.
 It is through this journey that I learnt how to cope with stress better and manage my time wiser.
 It is important to allocate sufficient time to work on all your assignments and last minute work is definitely not advisable.